jshea1820/data_request_bot/README.md

 # Data Request Bot
 Chatbot for answering data requests.
 Upload your database and documentation, and ask it questions about your dataset.
-Check out the app! http://www.datarequestbot.com
-(username and password required, email jshea1820@gmail.com for the credentials)

 ## Running locally
 Start by cloning the repository.